alexwardcodes/Project1-Odyssey/README.md

 I tackled issues in a very methodical way, by console logging  individual elements and variables to see what issues I was dealing with, and considering how different elements were interacting.
 I had some trouble with the random generator function in particular, but all in all I found the process of detecting bugs and errors to go quite smoothly.

+### Bugs and future iterations

+There are currently no bugs in the game.
+In future iterations, I would add a hint function for each question, a skip button for the dialogue elements so the user can fast forward if they choose, and add a function to change the placeholder on the player's answer inputfield to show how many letters the answers should have.
+I would potentially also add some obstacle levels to vary the game, as well as some minor additional animations.

 ### Technologies Used:

 JavaScript, HTML, CSS, jQuery